 The Spanish also profited from some extraordinary good luck.
 A little over a year before their arrival, a comet had appeared in the skies, signifying impending doom.

 All these factors would undoubtedly have given them an edge, at least to begin with.
 But Cortes’ band consisted of not much more than five hundred Spaniards.
-How could such a small force have overthrown such a well-organised state as the Aztec, which could put into the field an army numbering hundreds of thousands?
+How could such a small force have overthrown such a well-organized state as the Aztec, which could put into the field an army numbering hundreds of thousands?

 The answer is that they did not – or at least, they did not do it alone.
 What stands out from the history of the conquest of the Aztec is how many non-Aztec groups came over to the Spaniards’ side to rid themselves of Aztec rule.